-All of our Olive Oils are certified by the California Olive Oil Council (COOC).
-It is the only organization that currently provides olive oil grade certification in the United States although a USDA-sanctioned certification program will follow finalization of a proposed revision to the current U.S. Standards for Grades of Olive Oil.
+In our relationship, we partner directly with the orchard owner.
+There is no middle-man strictly acting as a merchant to buy massive quantities and re-bottle as their own.
+And all of our olive oils are certified by the California Olive Oil Council (COOC).
+It is the only organization that currently provides olive oil grade certification in the United States (although a USDA-sanctioned certification program will follow finalization of a proposed revision to the current U.S. Standards for Grades of Olive Oil).

 The direct and uncomplicated supply chain relationship ensures the freshest and highest quality olive oils from each harvest.
 Removing the middle man from the equation ensures there is no undisclosed blending or mixing of inferior olive oils into the harvest to water down the supply in attempts to increase the quantity while lessening the quality.